Last Updated on November 26, 2023 by Dee

 ‘Digital canvas size’ refers to the size of the image you are working on in your digital art program.
 The size is measured in Pixels Per Inch (PPI) of the image.

 The size of your canvas is the total number of pixels you define for it.
-The bigger the canvas, the more detail you can add to it, and the larger you can print it.
+The bigger the canvas, the more detail you can add, and the larger you can print it.

-Digital drawing is a lot like traditional drawing; the bigger canvas you work on, the more detail you can add to your cart.
-Digital canvas size doesn’t matter for Digital drawings unless you are planning to print it out.
+Digital drawing is a lot like traditional drawing; the bigger canvas you work on, the more detail you can add to your art.
+Digital canvas size doesn’t matter for Digital drawing – unless you plan to make a digital art print.

 Why is canvas size in digital art important?

-If your digital canvas size is too large, then the file size could be too big, and it may slow down your computer.
+If your digital canvas size is too large, the file size can be too big, which may slow down your computer.